robjohnnoble/demonanalysis/README.md

 Analysis and plotting of demon data

+## From a single simulation

+### Create a set of plots

+To plot charts of variant allele frequencies and genotype sizes use `plot_all_images`.
+For normal tissue, you should specify a value for `max_allele_count` so that the axes are appropriately scaled.

+To plot Muller plots and grids use `plot_all_images`.

+## From a batch of simulations run on Euler

 ### Updating

 To pull the latest github version into an Euler folder (using terminal):